BALLSTON SPA – Nearly a month into phase 4 of reopening New York and local gyms are still not allowed to open their doors.

-For one gym in Round Lake and Ballston Spa, those doors will never open.
-Global Express Fitness planned to open their doors to a new location in Malta in early January.
-With less than two months of being opened, the gym was forced to shut the doors at their previous location in Round Lake, with no plans to reopen them.
+For one gym in Round Lake Ballston Spa, those doors will now never open.
+Global Express Fitness opened their doors to a new location in Malta in early January.
+With almost two months of being opened, the gym was forced to shut doors at their previous location in round lake, with no plans to reopen them.

 “We did close our Round Lake location due to the impacts of COVID-19.
 We appreciate everyone who kept their membership during this time.
 Unfortunately because of the amount of people who decided to cancel, we just could not sustain both locations,” Express Fitness Owners wrote on Facebook.
 “Four months without a gym is unbelievable.”

-As of July 20, each of NY’s 10 regions have reached the final phase of the four-phase reopening process.
+As on July 20, each of NY’s 10 regions have reached the final phase of the four-phase reopening process.
 To date, movie theaters, gyms, and gatherings with more than 50 people are not allowed.
-With outbreaks increasing around the country, Governor Andrew Cuomo has not mentioned a Phase 5 when the remaining industries will be allowed to reopen.
+With outbreaks increasing around the country, Governor Andrew Cuomo has not mention a Phase 5 when the remaining industries will be allowed to reopen.